 English, French, German, Spanish

 Skip the lines to Palma Cathedral, built by the Crown of Aragon on the site of a Moorish-era mosque.
-Started during the reign of Jaime II, the magnificent sandstone monument is a work of ecclesiastical art.
+Started during the Jaime II regime, the magnificent sandstone monument is a work of art.

-It comprises of 3 naves, including the main nave that houses the Trinidad Chapel where the remains of the kings Jaime II and Jaime III can be found.
+It comprises of 3 naves, including the main nave where Trinidad Chapel is and where the remains of the kings Jaime II and Jaime III can be found.
 Admire highlights of the façade, such as the imposing columns of the main door and the sculptures by Guillermo Sagrera on the south facing Portal del Mirador.

-Discover additions made by the architect Antoni Gaudí in the early 20th century, along with works by the artist Miquel Barceló in the Santísimo Chapel.
+Discover additions made by the architect Antoni Gaudí in the early 20th century, along with artist Miquel Barceló work in the Santísimo Chapel.
 Access the Diocese Museum in the bishop’s palace, just behind the cathedral to look at an interesting collection of paintings, pulpits, prayer books and Arab tapestries.